bahrus/p-et-alia/README.md

 }
 ```

-The extend function mentioned above also allows you to define an event Filter with less fuss.
+The extend function mentioned above also allows you to define an event filter with less fuss.

 ##  Differences to traditional frameworks